-Prerequisites: Grade of C or better in BIO1101, BIO1103, CHE2203/2203L, CHE2205/2205L exploration of enzymes (kinetics, thermodynamics, regulation, and mechanisms), membrane structure, membrane channels and pumps, and signal transduction pathways.
+Prerequisites: Grade of C or better in BIO1101, BIO1103, CHE2203/2203L, CHE2205/2205L

+Three hours lecture.
+Students in this course examine the structure of proteins, lipids and carbohydrates.
+They study the relationship of these structures to cellular function through an exploration of enzymes (kinetics, thermodynamics, regulation, and mechanisms), membrane structure, membrane channels and pumps, and signal transduction pathways.
 The integration of this knowledge through a study of the metabolism of carbohydrates (glycolysis, gluconeogenesis, citric acid cycle, and oxidative phosphorylation) is emphasized.